FindChimneySweepers logoFindChimneySweepers

 Insulate stainless liners when retrofitting wood stoves.
 Consider exterior-chimney insulation retrofits if your chimney is on an outside wall in a cold climate.
 Warm flues condense less vapor, producing less creosote per pound of wood burned.

-The removal method should match the stage.
-A standard brush sweep on Stage 3 glazed creosote is ineffective; chemical glazeaway on Stage 1 flaky creosote is overpriced.
+The removal method should match the form.
+A standard brush on 3rd stage glazed creosote is ineffective; chemical treatment on 1st stage powder is unnecessary scope expansion.
+The matrix below maps each form to its appropriate response.

-Rotary brushes or rod brushes worked through the flue from top and bottom.
-The mechanical action dislodges flaky Stage 1 creosote, which falls to the smoke shelf and is vacuumed out with the rest of the sweep debris.
-This is the standard service included in any annual sweep.
+Standard chimney brushes worked through the flue.
+The mechanical action dislodges the dry powder, which falls to the smoke shelf and is vacuumed out.
+This is the service included in any annual sweep.

 • Cost: Included in standard sweep at $150-$300